-Sales are buoyant, she says – underlined by the fact that the Hospice shops sold 23,619 packs of Christmas cards between them last Christmas
+Sales are buoyant, she says – underlined by the fact that the Hospice shops sold thousands of packs of Christmas cards between them last Christmas.

-Neither is too far from home – she’s lived in Claygate for 39 years with her husband George, where sons Theo and Alexander were brought up.
+Neither is too far from home – she’s lived in Claygate for 39 years, where sons Theo and Alexander were brought up.

 “I was one of the original Claygate and Esher Working Mothers Group,” she said.
 “There are still some of us around!”